 Hecla and its subsidiaries will be responsible environmental stewards and strive to minimize environmental effects and risks, both today and for future generations.
-Our Environmental Management System (EMS) is a framework that helps us achieve our environmental goals through consistent review, evaluation, and improvement in our environmental performance.
-It is a 13-key area plan-to-check-act approach to ensure continuous improvement around issues including obligation registers, management of change, air quality, water and waste management, energy management, training, and reporting, while promoting a culture of environmental awareness and innovation from our employees.
-Our EMS program complements Canada’s Toward Sustainable Development (TSM) program, which is also a systematic approach that allows mining companies to turn high-level environmental and social commitments into action on the ground.
+Our Environmental Management System (EMS) is a plan-do-check-act framework that helps us identify risks and prevent negative impacts through consistent review, evaluation, and improvement in our environmental performance.
+It is a 13-key area approach to ensure continuous improvement around issues including climate change, compliance, management of change, air quality, water and waste management, energy management, training, and reporting, while promoting a culture of environmental awareness and innovation from our employees.
+Our EMS system also complements Canada’s Towards Sustainable Mining (TSM) program, which includes a set of tools and indicators to drive performance and ensure that key mining risks are managed responsibly at their members’ facilities.

 - Environmental PolicyWe seek to be responsible environmental stewards, minimizing environmental effects during exploration, development, and operations, and then reclaiming our projects to productive post-mining land uses.
 To meet these responsibilities, we will provide the necessary resources to: